ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ___

+This was the first sprint after pausing our sprints for two weeks.
+By this point we had completed a lot of the backlog items, and had made a lot of progress both with the system implementation and the documentation.
 The aim of this sprint was to make sure our application, including the video chat and friend invite functionality, was working properly and fit for pre-release.
 In order to ensure it was we had to conduct rigorous testing.

 ### Key points

+   *
+   *
+   *
-   * Test video chat
+   *
-   * Conduct rigorous Testing
+   *
-   * Debugging
+   *
-   * Add component to add friends

 ### Key implementations from previous sprint

-   * GitHub protocol established
-   * User stories created
-   * Lizhao presented the paper prototype video she has been creating.
-   * Chris updated on progress of the Java produced Connect 4 game.
-   * Browsed previously completed group projects together.
+   * Obtain feedback from users regarding the start page.
+   * Create UI wireframe and obtain user feedback.
+   * Create and circulate questionnaire regarding UI wireframe.
+   * Start building back-end.
+   * Build basic versions of games and obtain user feedback.
+   * Create a user login.
+   * Continue with documentation with a focus on Sprints and project management.

 ### Backlog items